bsalter/zombietranslator/readme.md

 29. Expects zombieController to call translator.translateToZombie with input text when translate to Zombie button clicked
 30. Expects zombieController to call translator.translateToEnglish when translate to English button clicked
 31. Expects zombieController to call translator.translateToEnglish with input text when translate to English button clicked
+32. I also added all of the example translation rules on the assignment page

 Known issues:
  1. As was pointed on the discussion board, "u" and "ei" translate to the same thing, which makes it impossible to